The European Baccalaureate

 European Baccalaureate diploma holders enjoy the same rights and benefits as other holders of secondary school-leaving certificates in their countries, including the same right as nationals with equivalent qualifications to seek admission to any university or institution of tertiary education in the European Union.

 See more about the European Baccalaureate in the following links:

-Draft timetable for the 2019 European Baccalaureate session examinations - Published on 12 December 2018
+Timetable for the 2021 European Baccalaureate session examinations - Published on 23 March 2021

 Equivalences and admission to Universities: